 The contract notice or advertisement will invite companies to submit tenders and will state what is required from potential bidders.
 It will also detail the evaluation criteria and weightings to be used.
 If your organisation would like to be considered for a particular contract you must follow the application instructions detailed in the advertisement.

 Tender Evaluation and Contract Award

 Submitted bids will be evaluated against the pre-determined criteria.
 Evaluation will focus on how the proposal will deliver the service quality and the cost.
 The balance between quality and price will depend upon the particular service area.
 Thames Valley Police will award the contract on the basis of the most economically advantageous tender.

 If the nature of the contract requires your employees’ unescorted access to Thames Valley Police premises or access to sensitive material/systems, they will need to be vetted in accordance with our Non Police Personnel vetting procedures.

 Following contract award the Procurement Services team work with the client/contract user to ensure that the contractor performs in accordance with the specification and the terms and conditions of the contract.
 Effective monitoring procedures are essential to ensuring value for money and will depend on the nature of the goods or services purchased.

 We aim to establish a good working relationship with the contractor/supplier and their staff as this provides the opportunity to ensure that the contract requirements incorporated into the contract are enforced.

-For general enquiries, email email@example.com, or write to this address:
+For general enquiries, email the above email addresses, or write to this address:

 Procurement Services Team